fire-ui/fire-ui.github.io/README.md

-## Documentation page for Fire-UI in NextJS
+## Documentation page for Fire-UI

+This is repository of documentation page for FIre UI, for more information of Fire UI, please visit this [repository](https://github.com/fire-ui/fire-ui).

 ### Setup
-- **make sure** that you're in the `next-docs` directory in your terminal or command prompt
-    - if not, then make sure to `cd next-docs`
-- Once in the `next-docs` directory, run the following
-    - `yarn` or `npm install` to install dependencies
+- Install dependencies by typing `yarn` or `npm install` on your command line
-    - `yarn dev` or `npm run dev` to run it in development server
+- Type `yarn dev` or `npm run dev` on your command line to run it in development server.